borntofrappe/game-development/00 Pong/Pong 2/README.md

-Here you render the visuals in a pixellated fashion.
+# Pong 2

-**requires push.lua**
+_Please note:_ `main.lua` depends on `push.lua` being available in the same folder

 ## push

 The code makes use of a library called `push`.
-It is available on github [right here](https://github.com/Ulydev/push), and it allows to achieve a resolution based on the actual/virtual dimensions defined atop the script.
+It is available on github [right here](https://github.com/Ulydev/push/blob/master/push.lua), and it allows to achieve a resolution based on the actual/virtual dimensions defined atop the script.

-Here's how to update the resolution
+To update the resolution:

 - require the `push` library